JimHeaney/74LS47-learning-board/README.md

 The files for both versions are currently a mess, so I want to clean them more before uploading.

+## Photos & Media
+Photos of the project can be found on my portfolio, [here](https://www.jim-heaney.com/74ls47-learning-board.html).

 ## Current Release
 Version 1.2